dougeby/IntuneDocs/InTuneDocs/EndUser/sync-your-device-manually-cpwebsite.md

 # <a name="BKMK_iwp_sync_manually">Sync your device manually

-If your app installation is taking too long, and you see the message "Waiting for device to sync" beside the app name on the Company Portal website, you can try syncing your device manually, which might help to speed up the installation.
+If your app installation is taking too long, you can try syncing your device manually, which might help to speed up the installation.
 Use the instructions that match the type of device you have:

 * [Windows 10 Mobile](https://technet.microsoft.com/library/mt427782.aspx#BKMK_win10mobile_sync)
 * [Windows 10 Desktop](https://technet.microsoft.com/library/mt427782.aspx#BKMK_win10pc_sync)